He Is Na Dog, He Is a Lam

 He Is Na Dog, He Is A Lam is a poem by William Dunbar addressed to Queen Margaret Tudor of Scotland.

-The theme of the poem follows on from the same author's work "Of James Dog" in which Dunbar had complained about the allegedly rude behaviour of the Queen's servant of the same name.
+The poem's theme follows from the same author's work "Of James Dog" in which Dunbar complained about the allegedly rude behaviour of the Queen's servant of the same name.
+He worked in the wardrobe and sometimes carried letters.
 James Dog was referred to as "A dangerous dog".

 In He Is Na Dog, He Is A Lam Dunbar declares to have renounced his former opinions of the "dangerous dog" because, apparently, he has been helpful to the poet.
 James Dog is subsequently compared to a lamb.

 However, for reasons which are not explained, it is clear that Dunbar's change of heart is insincere.
-While praising Dog extravagantly for his good nature and helpfulness the poet introduces new insults which are far more offensive than the previous ones.
+While praising Dog extravagantly for his good nature and helpfulness, the poet introduces new insults far more offensive than the previous ones.

-The text of the poem is found in the Maitland Folio Manuscript where it is entitled "Of the Aforesaid James Dog" and has the postscript "Quod Dunbar of the said James quhen he had plesett him".
+The poem's text is found in the Maitland Folio Manuscript, entitled "Of the Aforesaid James Dog," which has the postscript "Quod Dunbar of the said James quhen he had plesett him."